mikaelnousiainen/RS41ng/README.md

 To load debugging symbols for settings breakpoints and to perform more detailed inspection, use command `file src/RS41ng.elf`.

-## Si4032 Bell FSK modulation hack for APRS (notes by Mikael OH3BHX)
+## Si4032 Bell FSK modulation hack for APRS

+Notes by Mikael OH3BHX:

 The idea behind the APRS / Bell 202 modulation implementation is based on RS41HUP project and its "ancestors" and I'm describing it here, since it has not been documented elsewhere.